2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 8/26/2026 - 4:33 PM

+Been going in circles.
+75% of my plan used up.
+What plan.
+The whole plan?
+A weekly plan?
+A session?
+A month?
+I'm so confused.

+Time to dig in and do some stuff manually.
+I have some working EC2 scripts that I'll just dump in there and tell it to conver to the new architecture as it's been really fighting to go off the rails.
+Mildy complying and then doing something wacky.
+So time to copy the scripts.

+Also, the model is really bad at figuring out which role to assume.
+Time to login, see what it's trying to do, and explicitly tell it what to do.

+Only two things left to fix.
+It almost went completely off the rails again but I had a recent backup and restored.

 ## 8/25/2026

 🟢 Possible race condition or something causing an issue trying to deploy roles. > No. 100th time.
 Set selected id.
 Switch Role.
 Never Assume it makes an... well you know.